The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 - Suggested options: `false`, `true`
 - Categories: `BUGFIX`

+### voidDevouringBehavior

+The action that will occur when the player falls into the void.

+instant_death - Dies immediately when entering the void.

+teleport_to_spawn - Teleport to the player's spawn point when entering the void, or to the world spawn point if it does not exist.

+vanilla - Vanilla behaviour.

+- Type: `enum`
+- Default value: `false`
+- Suggested options: `instant_death`, `teleport_to_spawn`, `vanilla`
+- Categories: `EXPERIMENTAL`, `FEATURE`

 ### voidTradeFix

 Once the villager entity is unloaded, the trading interface will be closed.